-The problem is, Windows doesn't offer any easy to find or use options to disable Caps Lock key on your keyboard.
-However, using free software like AutoHotKey or registry edits you can turn off Caps Lock key on Windows 10.
+The problem is, Windows doesn’t offer any easy-to-find or use options to disable the Caps Lock key.
+However, using free software like AutoHotKey or registry tricks you can turn off the Caps Lock key on Windows 10.

 Disable Caps Lock Key on Your Keyboard

-In this post, I will show two ways to turn off Caps Lock key in Windows 10.
-The first method uses AutoHotKey.
-AutoHotKey is a simple and free software that is mainly used to create custom shortcuts for various things on Windows 10.
+In this post, I will show two ways to turn off the Caps Lock key in Windows 10.
+The first method uses AutoHotKey, simple and free software to create custom shortcuts and macros.
 But, you can do much more than that.
-In fact, I've recently written a quick guide on how to put a Windows always on top using AutoHotKey.
+In fact, I’ve recently written a quick guide on how to put a window always on top using AutoHotKey.

-The second method uses registry edit to disable Caps Lock key.
-If you don't like installing software and don't mind registry edits, follow the second method.
+The second method uses a simple registry trick to disable Caps Lock key.
+If you don’t like installing software and don’t mind registry edits, follow the second method.